unit-io/unitdb/README.md

 ```

 ## Example Web Application
-To access unitdb using websocket build unitd from source code using go get command.
+To access unitdb using websocket build Unitd from source code and copy unitd.conf to the path unitd binary is placed.

 > go get -u github.com/unit-io/unitd && unitd